Sign of the cross: Lutheranism

+An Evangelical-Lutheran bishop and clergy of the Church of Sweden making the sign of the cross during the consecration at a pilgrimage Mass.

 Among Lutherans, the use of the sign of the cross is normative and widespread.
 For example, Luther's Small Catechism states that it is expected before the morning and evening prayers.
 The Lutheran Hymnal (1941) of the Lutheran Church–Missouri Synod (LCMS) states that "The sign of the cross may be made at the Trinitarian Invocation and at the words of the Nicene Creed 'and the life of the world to come.
 In the present-day, the sign of the cross is customary throughout the Divine Service.
 Rubrics in contemporary Lutheran worship manuals, including Evangelical Lutheran Worship of the Evangelical Lutheran Church in America and Lutheran Service Book used by LCMS and Lutheran Church–Canada, provide for making the sign of the cross at certain points in the liturgy.
 The sign of the cross is made with three fingers, starting with touching the head, touching the chest (heart) and then going from the left shoulder to the right shoulder.

 In the Lutheran Churches, the lesser sign of the cross is made by the celebrant on the Gospel Book and on his/her forehead, lips, and breast when announcing the Gospel text (to which the people acclaim: "Glory to you, O Lord").
 The faithful trace the lesser sign of the cross on their foreheads, lips, and hearts while praying "May the Word of the Lord be on my mind, on my lips, and in my heart".